 According to quantum research, some simpler materials might already have advanced properties that scientists couldn’t see.

 Recently such advanced and unexpected quantum behavior was uncovered in simple iron-iodide material (FeI2).
-The study by the scientists from Georgia Tech and the University of Tennessee–Knoxville was possible using a combination of neutron scattering experiments and theoretical physics calculations at the Department of Energy’s (DOE’s) Oak Ridge National Laboratory (ORNL).
+The study by the scientists from Georgia Tech and the University of Tennessee–Knoxville has reported hidden quantum fluctuations using a combination of neutron scattering experiments and theoretical physics calculations at the Department of Energy’s (DOE’s) Oak Ridge National Laboratory (ORNL).

 The material iron-iodide was discovered in 1929.
 It was intensively studied during the 1970s and 80s: scientists observed some peculiarity or unconventional modes of behavior.
 At that time, they didn’t have the resources to understand why they saw it fully.